Michael Wong (actor): Early life

-There were a number of significant factors against Wong's eventual success in the Hong Kong film industry including an inability to speak Cantonese Chinese, no formal training in acting and no background in martial arts.
-He also lacked an entry into the tightly knit in the Hong Kong film industry.
+There were a number of significant factors against Wong's eventual success in the Hong Kong film industry, including an inability to speak Cantonese Chinese, no formal training in acting and no background in martial arts.
+He also lacked an entry into the tightly knit Hong Kong film industry.

 Career

 Acting career

 His acting debut was in 1985's City Hero, then in 1986 he was cast in his first major role, Legacy of Rage alongside Brandon Lee.
 His next significant film was Royal Warriors a.k.a.
 In the Line of Duty, which established his dominant image for the first part of his career as a naive but tough outsider.

 He made his English language movie debut in James Hong's The Vineyard in 1989.

 Final Option, released in 1994, would make Wong a major star in the Chinese film industry.
 Playing the role of a police officer, Stone Wong, he established a tougher image.

 In 1995, he starred alongside Jackie Chan in Thunderbolt.

 In 1996, he reappeared as Stone Wong in the prequel First Option for which he would be nominated for both a Hong Kong Film Award and a Golden Horse Award.
 Also that year, Wong starred in the Canadian TV production Once A Thief directed by John Woo.

 His starring role in Beast Cops, which won a 1998 Best Film prize at the Hong Kong film awards, further consolidated his position.
 Also that year he acted with Shannon Lee in Enter the Eagles, and played the role of a detective in the Jean-Claude Van Damme film, Knock Off.

 In 2000, Wong made his debut as a director in Miles Apart, which he also produced and starred in.
 In the 2002 movie New Option, he reprised the role of Stone Wong.
 He has continued to work in the Hong Kong film industry, though more often as a supporting player rather than a leading man, in productions such as Cold War, Skiptrace and Triple Threat.

 In 2023 he co-starred in A Guilty Conscience, the first movie in the Hong Kong film industry's history to make $100 million Hong Kong dollars at the local box office.
 The film would also win the Hong Kong film award for Best Film.